kiraistakenlol/epunch/README.md

 ├── frontend/    # React frontend code
 └── common/      # Shared code (DTOs, constants, types, etc.)
 ```

-*   The `common/` module contains code shared between the frontend and backend.
+* `common/` contains code shared between frontend and backend.
 * Both `backend/` and `frontend/` import modules from `common/`.

 ### Database Schema Management
-*   The database schema (table definitions, relationships) will be managed using raw SQL DDL
+* The database schema (table definitions, relationships) is managed using raw SQL DDL.
+* No migration scripts: manage schema manually and keep one initial SQL DDL in sync.

+### Implementation Guidelines

+**General**
+- Minimalistic: implement only what is necessary.
+- Avoid leaving comments.
+- Always use types, avoid `any`.

+**Frontend**
+- All backend calls are in a single `apiClient` file.
+- All API calls use the `/api/v1` prefix, configured globally.

+**Backend**
+- No DTO validation.
+- All API responses are wrapped in an `ApiResponse<T>` class.
+- Use an `ApiResponseInterceptor` to wrap responses and handle `NotFoundException` as 200 OK with `null` data.
+- Use a `GlobalHttpExceptionFilter` to handle and log all exceptions, returning a consistent error response shape.
+- Consistent error handling.